juanzitelli/simplimuv-challenge/README.md

 #### How to set up a local mongodb database using Docker

 Before starting, ensure you have [Docker](https://www.docker.com/products/docker-desktop) installed and running on your machine.
 If not, you can download it from the official website.
+(Note: The project itself doesn't use docker)

 Follow these steps to set up a MongoDB instance: